inglkruiz/rust-solana-labs/libs/anchor/README.md

 NOTE: The following task are configured to run using `osascript` to open a terminal window (`iTerm2`).
 If you are not using MacOS, you can run the commands manually.
 Also, be sure you set up your Solana CLI, basically the URL and the keypair.

 - Open a terminal front the root folder of the repository.
 Run `task anchor:localnet` to start the Solana cluster.
-- Bild your programs.
+- Build your programs.
 Each program folder has a `project.json` file that contains the `targets` that can be run.
 Using Go-task is also possible.
 Build and then Deploy.